whatsupcoders/Flutter-Interview-Questions/README.md

 * Difference in between 'const' and 'final' keyword in Dart?
 * what is a Null-aware Operator?
 * List Flutter's build modes?
+* What is an Isolate?
+* Views on LayoutBuilder?

 ## Getting Involved